Institutional Separate Accounts

 What are Institutional Separate Accounts?

-Institutional separate accounts (also known as insurance company separate accounts) are an insurance company version of a collective investment trust (CIT).
+Institutional separate accounts (also known as insurance company separate accounts) are an insurance company type of a collective investment trust (CIT).
 Like a CIT, institutional separate accounts pool assets from more than one retirement plan to achieve economies of scale and pricing.

 Insurance company separate accounts: